Motors & Loads calculator

 What is the fastest way to screen a standard 10 HP, 460V, three-phase motor?

-For a pure table lookup, use the Full Load Current Calculator: NEC Table 430.250 gives 14 A FLC for 10 HP at 460V three-phase.
-Use this motor-current page when you also want to compare that table value with formula current from efficiency and power factor.
+For a pure NEC table lookup, use the Full Load Current Calculator.
+Use this motor-current page when you also want to enter efficiency, power factor, and nameplate data so the result compares table FLC with formula current and FLA context.